williamstome/williamstome.github.io.raw/_posts/2015-07-04-teaching-philosophy.md

 I also strive to promote student understanding by providing concrete groundings to theoretical concepts whenever possible.
 In the classroom this is effected through exercises which demystify concepts by showing them to be straightforward and intuitive.
-For example, in the Artificial Intelligence course I will be co-designing and co-teaching, students will learn about Constraint Satisfaction Problems (CSP) by designing crossword puzzles and then analyzing the strategies they used in that process.
-Students will learn about approximate inference by playing a novel take on Clue which simulates Gibbs sampling.
-Outside the classroom, I assign students frequent programming assignments which provide concrete computational groundings without burdening students with busywork, i.e., coding for coding&rsquo;s sake.
-For example, after the in-class crossword puzzle exercise, students will need to implement CSP heuristics to improve the performance of an automatic crossword creator.
+For example, in the Artificial
+Intelligence course I co-designed and co-taught, students learned about Constraint Satisfaction Problems (CSP) by designing crossword puzzles and then analyzing the strategies they used in that process.
+Students learned about approximate inference by playing a novel take on Clue which simulated Gibbs sampling.
+Outside the classroom, I try to design programming assignments which provide concrete computational groundings without burdening students with busywork, i.e., coding for coding&rsquo;s sake.
+For example, after the in-class crossword puzzle exercise, students were asked to to implement CSP heuristics to improve the performance of an automatic crossword creator.

-In designing programming assignments, I try to find ways to apply course material to domains beyond the sciences.
+In designing both programming assignments and in-class exercisese, I try to find ways to apply course material to domains beyond the sciences.
 Skills such as computational modeling are becoming important in suprisingly diverse areas, from literary analysis and sociology to history and